+Wrong descriptive statistics (2)

+Talking about effect modification (1)

+Total: 2

 Provide a description of the statistical methods for the model you fit to address the question of an association between LDL and age.

 Methods: In order to address the association between serum LDL and age, we use a linear regression model with a continuous age variable, in order to allow each age to have distinct average serum LDL estimation.
 We use robust Huber-White estimation in order to account for the potential unequal variances of LDL across the range of age values.

+Total: 3

 Is this a saturated model?
 Explain your answer.

 This model is not a saturated model, since we are estimating 2 parameters across all possible values of age.
 Hence, since there are greater than 2 age values, we do not have a saturated model.

+Total: 3

 Based on your regression model, what is the estimated mean LDL level among a population of 70 year old subjects?

 Using the estimated linear regression intercept and slope parameters of 132.52810 mg/dL and -0.09019 mg/dL, I obtain an estimated mean LDL among a population of 70 year old subjects of 126.2 mg/dL.

+Total: 3

 Based on your regression model, what is the estimated mean LDL level among a population of 71 year old subjects?
 How does the difference between your answer to this problem and your answer to part c relate to the slope?

 Using the estimated linear regression intercept and slope parameters of 132.52810 mg/dL and -0.09019 mg/dL, I obtain an estimated mean LDL among a population of 71 year old subjects of 126.1 mg/dL.
 The difference between this estimate and the estimate of mean LDL among a population of 70 year old subjects is exactly the slope estimated in this regression model; this makes sense because the linear regression slope represents the change in mean serum LDL per unit increase in the linear predictor (in this case age).

+Total: 3

 Based on your regression model, what is the estimated mean LDL level among a population of 75 year old subjects?
 How does the difference between your answer to this problem and your answer to part c relate to the slope?

 Using the estimated linear regression intercept and slope parameters of 132.52810 mg/dL and -0.09019mg/dL, I obtain an estimated mean LDL among a population of 71 year old subjects of 125.8 mg/dL.
 The difference between this estimate and the estimate of mean LDL among a population of 70 year old subjects is exactly 5 times the slope estimated in this regression model; this again makes sense because the difference between 70 and 75 is a five unit increase, so with a linear predictor we expect the difference to be 5 times the slope, given the increment in predictor value of 5 units.

+Total: 3

 What is the interpretation of the “root mean squared error” in your regression model?

 In our regression model, we allow the possibility of heteroscadicity, and so the root mean squared error is the square root of average variance across all age values.
 This provides a very rough idea of the magnitude of overall variance, though not with respect to any particular age range.

+Square root of a weighted averaged of the estimated variance

+Total: 1

 What is the interpretation of the intercept?
 Does it have a relevant scientific interpretation?